-As National Co-Chair of the TARGIT U.S. Registry clinical trial and President of the TARGIT Collaborative Group, breast surgeon Dennis R. Holmes, M.D., F.A.C.S., is a world-recognized expert in targeted intraoperative radiotherapy (TARGIT) with offices in Beverly Hills, Santa Monica, Glendale, and Los Angeles, California.
+As National Co-Chair of the TARGIT U.S. Registry clinical trial and President of the TARGIT Collaborative Group, breast surgeon Dennis R. Holmes, M.D., F.A.C.S., is a world-recognized expert in targeted intraoperative radiotherapy (TARGIT) with offices in Santa Monica, Glendale, and Los Angeles, California.

 TARGeted Intraoperative radioTherapy (TARGIT) is a form of breast radiation that is administered as a single treatment at the time of lumpectomy to reduce the risk of cancer recurrence.
 TARGIT is a type of partial breast irradiation which targets radiation to the tumor site but spares the rest of the breast and surrounding tissues the effects of radiation.
 TARGIT takes only 30 minutes to deliver.
 By comparison, traditional whole breast radiotherapy administers radiation to the whole breast, chest wall, and nearby organs, and takes 3-6 weeks to complete.

 TARGIT is very convenient compared to traditional radiotherapy.
 TARGIT requires only a 30-minute treatment which is entirely given while the patient is asleep during lumpectomy surgery.
 For most patients, TARGIT completely eliminates the needs for the 3-6 week course of traditional whole breast radiation normally required after lumpectomy surgery.

 Also, TARGIT reduces the overall side effects of radiation by targeting and confining the radiation dose to the part of the breast from which the cancer was removed.

 Most importantly, a large international study called the TARGIT-A Trial showed TARGIT to be equally effective as traditional whole breast radiotherapy at reducing the risk of cancer recurrence after lumpectomy.